A KL-regularization Framework for Learning to Plan with Adaptive Priors: Method

-Initially, MPPI-based RL methods typically learned a \emph{sampling policy} independently of the planner’s action distribution.
-However, it is still influenced by the planner since it is used to collect the transition data used to update the sampling policy and the action value function.
-This decoupling creates a distribution mismatch: the value function is trained under states and actions induced by the planner, but the policy update optimizes a different objective (e.g. deterministic policy gradients with entropy regularization~\cite{hansen2024tdmpc2}\footnote{Although~\cite{hansen2024tdmpc2} reports using SAC for updating the sampling policy, their public code omits the entropy term in action value function estimation.}.).
-For short horizons $H$, where trajectory scoring is dominated by the terminal bootstrap $Q_{\theta_Q}^{\pi_{\theta_s}}(z_H,a_H)$, this mismatch amplifies error.
-If $\pi_{\theta_s}$ is not aligned with MPPI, the states that $Q$ implicitly predicts will not be reliably visited, degrading its estimates~\citep{wang2025bootstrapped}.
-Recent work addresses this by pulling the policy toward the planner by directly cloning the planning distribution via reverse KL minimization $\mathrm{KL}\!\left(\pi_{\theta_s}(\cdot|z_t)\,\|\,\pi_P(\cdot|z_t)\right)$~\citep{wang2025bootstrapped}\footnote{Although~\cite{wang2025bootstrapped} reports minimizing the forward KL divergence, their public code minimizes the reverse KL, which leads to notable performance differences as discussed in this paper.}.
-However, this approach still suffers from: \begin{itemize} \item \textbf{Fixed KL penalty}: cloning the planning policy may collapse the sampling policy towards a local minima prematurely. \item\textbf{High-variance targets}: even when alleviated through \emph{lazy reanalyze}~\citep{wang2025bootstrapped}, cloning uses stale planner statistics stored in the replay buffer that mix many planner versions, effectively turning a unimodal MPPI posterior into a time-varying Gaussian mixture. \end{itemize} We propose then to unify prior approaches under a single perspective: sampling policy learning as KL-regularized RL toward a \emph{planner-induced prior}.
-This view makes explicit how design choices (trade-off between action-value maximization and KL minimization, Planning policy representation) map to previous methods, establish a generalised framework, and expose new, previously unexplored configurations.
+The challenge of Policy Mismatch when learning the sampling policy has been addressed in the past by directly cloning the planning distribution via reverse KL minimization $\mathrm{KL}\!\left(\pi_{\theta_s}(\cdot|z_t)\,\|\,\pi_P(\cdot|z_t)\right)$~\citep{wang2025bootstrapped}\footnote{ Although~\cite{wang2025bootstrapped} reports minimizing the forward KL divergence, their public code minimizes the reverse KL, which leads to notable performance differences as discussed in this paper.}.
+However, this approach still suffers from: \begin{itemize} \item \textbf{Fixed KL penalty}: cloning the planning policy may collapse the sampling policy towards a local minima prematurely. \item\textbf{High-variance targets}: even when alleviated through \emph{lazy reanalyze}~\citep{wang2025bootstrapped}, cloning uses stale planner statistics stored in the replay buffer that mix many planner versions, effectively turning a unimodal MPPI posterior into a time-varying Gaussian mixture. \end{itemize} We propose instead to unify prior approaches that rely on action value maximization or KL minimization under a single perspective: sampling policy learning as KL-regularized RL toward a \emph{planner-induced prior}.
+This view makes explicit how design choices (i.e., trade-off between action-value maximization and KL minimization, planning policy representation) map to previous methods, establishing a generalised framework, and exposing new, previously unexplored configurations.